helium/gateway-rs/README.md

 ./helium_gateway -c /location/of/config/file server
 ```

-Lastly you can check the version, read the help information, or daemonize the
+Lastly you can check the version using `--version` or read the help information using the `--help` flag.
-application using the `--version`, `--help` and `--daemon` flags respectively.

 ### Add gateway subcommand